|

 graveyards at night.
 Shooting stars, phosphorescence, and other natural

-phenomena are sometimes taken for hitodama.
+phenomena are sometimes taken for hitodama."

-The detail to the left is from a vertical triptych by Kunichika.
+The detail to the left above is from a vertical triptych by Kunichika.
+The image shown below is a

 detail from a print by Kunisada showing the ghost of Oiwa with her